kiscadma/TerminalChat/README.md

 creating polls for specific groups or all users,

 and other small helper commands (listing current users, listing group members, aliasing text with shortcuts, etc.)

+* there are some small issues with spacing/formatting because GitHub is being difficult *